razorcd/data-engineering-training/final-project/README.md

 ### Steps:
  - [x] data analysis to research which data to monitor
- - [ ] pipeline to load files from GitHub API and store them in Google storage
+ - [x] pipeline to load files from GitHub API and store them in Google storage
- - [ ] pipeline to import all files from Google store to Google BigQuery DB
+ - [x] pipeline to import all files from Google store to Google BigQuery DB
- - [ ] pipeline to transform from data lake to a Data Warehouse using clean data
+ - [x] pipeline to transform from data lake to a Data Warehouse using clean data
+ - [ ] pipeline to transform from Data Warehouse raw tables to aggregated data views
  - [ ] pipeline to create realtime visualization dashboards
  - [ ] pipeline to perform bigdata processing
  - [ ] review and cleanup pipelines